cashhollister2u/Tidbyt-Open-Sourced/README.md

 # 3D Printer Files
 - ALL parts were printed in Overture PETG | 0.4 nozzel | Bambu PETG Basic Filiment Profile | using a Bambu Labs P1S
+- The Screen Cover is printed in White PETG.
+This is the best color for diffusing the light of the LED Matrix.
 - It may be a good idea to initiate the print before completing the Hardware/Software tutorials.
 Print time is roughly 6.5 hours (Bambu Labs P1S)
 - Slicer Settings (Bambu Studio):
   - For the "Main Body" perform a "cut" at y=20 and isolate the mounting platform for the Pi.